hitakiran/RUSTChat/RUN.md

 RUSTChat
 - My project is a terminal-based client-server application written in Rust.
 It allows multiple clients to connect to a server and exchange messages in real time.

----Few Prerequisites:---
+---
+Few Prerequisites:
 Before running the project, make sure to have the following installed:
 - RUST
 - Git (for cloning)

+---
----Running the Project:---
+Running the Project:
 1. Clone the Repository
 ```bash
 git clone https://github.com/hitakiran/cs128H_finalproject.git